What to Do if You Get a Knocked-out Tooth

 A knocked-out tooth is a dental emergency.
 You should see a dentist as soon as possible.
 But what are you supposed to do immediately after the injury?
 If you know what to do with your knocked-out tooth, you’re more likely to be able to save it.

+You’ll want to try to get to a dentist within a half hour of the injury.
 These are the steps you’ll need to take to protect your tooth while you’re en route to the dentist.

 You might be tempted to leave the tooth wherever it was knocked out.
 But you shouldn’t!
 Quick action by your dentist can actually save the tooth, so you don’t need a full replacement.